zandi/ebpf-stack-pivot-detection/whitepaper.md

 ### Concurrency Primitives

-Golang's goroutines reliably and trivially exhibited false positive behavior with Golang's custom stack regions.
-Experimentally, only two regions have been observed in use by Golang as a stack.
-Manually adding these to an allowlist easily dealt with the issue.
+Golang reliably and trivially produced false positives at first, due to its runtime-managed user stacks allocated on the Golang runtime's heap.
+These dynamic stacks appear to be primarily due to Golang's scheduling model to enable goroutines as a lightweight concurrency primitive.

+Hardcoding these regions into an allowlist as they trigger a false positive was enough to quiet Golang-related false positives in development.
+However more rigorous solutions are necessary to be reliable in production environments.

-Basic tests with threading & concurrency support in the following languages was done, and did not uncover further false positives: Erlang processes (lightweight threads), C# Tasks via `System.Threading.Tasks`, Kotlin coroutines from `kotlinx.coroutines` running in a native binary built using GraalVM.
+Basic tests with threading & concurrency support in the following languages was done to search for similar false-positive situations, and did not uncover further false positives: Erlang processes (lightweight threads), C# Tasks via `System.Threading.Tasks`, Kotlin coroutines from `kotlinx.coroutines` running in a native binary built using GraalVM.

 ## real-world stats on event breakdown for a production server